Error Handling Best Practices for HTTP Live Streaming

 Each of these is called a media playlist and has its own playlist.

+The media playlist consists of segments.
+In case of life, the segment list is updated at regular intervals on playlist re-fetch.
 The segments may be dropped off from the beginning and new segments are added to the end.
 In case segments are protected media playlist also contains keys.

 We also have session data, this can be for example titles or lyrics.

 These are the resources that the server is expected to deliver and the HLS client needs for playback.

 So, what should the server do when it's unable to deliver due to errors?
 What are the best practices for handling both content and delivery errors?
 There are a number of iOS, macOS, and tvOS clients expecting resources from server.
 The server should aim to deliver the resources in time and if it fails to do so, communicate the right error code to AVPlayer.
 This error code should clearly convey the cause of error.
 Was the request a valid request, was it authorized, has the server encountered an error?
 Is the server incapable of performing the request, for example due to an unsupported feature request?
 Next, let's see the recommended way to signal these various errors to AVPlayer.
 So, here is the list of failures and the recommended error codes.
 These are in compliance with the standard HTTP error codes specified in RFC7231.

 Segments are protected and the AVPlayer does not have the required authentication, send 401.
 If the client doesn't have authorization for the content, send 403.
 For all temporary resource unavailable cases like , send 404.
 For permanent resource unavailability, send 410.
 For all unexpected server conditions where no other specific message applies, send 500.